heremaps/xyz-documentation/docs/cli/add-on.md

 - `--tin` uses `d3-delaunay.js` to generate Delaunay triangles from points in a Data Hub space.
 This process maximizes the minimum angle of all the angles of the triangles created from the source points.
 By default, they are written to a new space, but can saved in the source point space using the `--samespace` option.
 In either case, they all receive a `tin` tag.

-## Hexbin
+## CLI Hexbins

-Hexbins are a data simplification method that makes it easier to visualize large datasets of point features at low zoom levels (continent, country, state/province).
+CLI Hexbins are a data simplification method that makes it easier to visualize large datasets of point features at low zoom levels (e.g. a continent, country, or state/province).
 A series of hexagon grids are created and the points that fall inside each are counted and written to a new Data Hub space, and statistics are calculated across the hexbin grid.

+These differ from the H3 hexbins generated via server-side clustering in a number of ways.
+CLI Hexbins use the `iterate` endpoint to calculate and write hexbins to a space across the specified zoom levels, while server-side hexbins are generated on the fly for each zoom level.
+CLI Hexbins for a specified zoom level can be viewed at any other zoom level using tags -- for example, CLI hexbins or their centroids generated at zoom level 15 can be viewed at zoom 5 via the hexbin space, whereas server-side hexbins cannot.
+Server-side hexbins have detailed statistics for the values in a particular hexbin, but CLI hexbins have built-in color formatting and global "occupancy" percentages.
+CLI hexbins also can generate "subcounts" of unique values across a dataset.

 These hexagons (or their centroids) and their statistics can be quickly displayed in place of the raw data that might overwhelm a renderer.
 Default colors indicating relative "occupancy" are generated for convenience of display.